mre/envy/README.md

     show      Show envy config for current directory
 ```

-Note: To load the environment variables in the current shell, you need to run `eval "$(envy load)"`.
+Note: To load the environment variables into the current shell, you need to run `eval "$(envy load)"`.

 ## Limitations